Lucii07/POWER-BI-PROJECT/README.md

 Make sure that Locale for import is set to "English (United States)" in the Regional Settings tab

-2) Connect to the MavenMarket_Customers csv file
+2) Connect to the Customers csv file

-Name the table "Customers", and make sure that headers have been promoted
+make sure that headers have been promoted

 Confirm that data types are accurate (Note: "customer_id" should be whole numbers, and both "customer_acct_num" and "customer_postal_code" should be text)